mattkubej/kubej.com/content/blog/pixelating-images/index.md

 ## Try it out

-I created a small implementation of this called pxl8, which provides a command line interface for creating pixelated implementations with a variable block size.
+I created a small implementation of this called pxl8, which provides a command line interface for pixelating images with a variable block size.

 You can find pxl8 at: [https://github.com/kubejm/pxl8](https://github.com/kubejm/pxl8)